Family-Based Immigration Attorneys

-Jarrett & Price represents clients all over Georgia in filing for permanent resident status for their family members.
+Jarrett & Price represents clients throughout Georgia and the Coastal Empire in filing for permanent resident status for their family members.
 Call us today at 912.401.8880.

-The term “immediate relative” refers to a relationship under immigration law that is not subject to the numerical limitations other family-based categories are subject to.
-This means that an immigrant visa is automatically available upon an approved petition based on one of these relationships.
-The INA defines an “immediate relative” relationship as the following relatives:
+The term “immediate relative” refers to a relationship recognized under immigration law that is not subject to the numerical limitations other family-based categories are subject to.
+This means that an immigrant visa is automatically available upon the approval of a petition based on one of these relationships.
+The phrase “immediate relative” relationship is defined by federal statute at INA § 201(b)(2)(A)(i) (8 USC 1151(b)(2)(A)(i)) as including the following family relationships:

 - spouse of a US citizen;